atc0005/check-cert/README.md

     the original certificate chain included* in PEM encoded format
   - this is not enabled by default due to the significant increase in plugin output size
+- Optional support for overriding the default certificate metadata format version used when generating payloads

 ### `lscert`